 Use this feedback to understand how customers experience your business and how they feel about your brand.
 Nehmedia can help you set up a review monitoring process and provide you with a snapshot of your current online reputation.

 Ask Us About Our Online Reputation Management Snapshot

 Make it Easy for Customers to Leave Reviews

-Next, encourage your customers to leave reviews, whenever it is allowed by the given platform.
-You must ask for reviews — in person, by email, or text message — through whatever channels make sense for your specific customers.
-Remember though that Yelp is a special case and prohibits review solicitation.
-Ask them all and don’t be afraid of getting negative reviews.
+Next, encourage your customers to check you out on review platforms.
+Some business owners won’t encourage customers to do this because they are afraid of negative reviews.
 In fact, consumers expect to see negative reviews.
 A study by Northwestern University showed that a perfect 5-Star average rating was considered too good to be true and therefore not trustworthy.
 Negative reviews increase consumer trust and present an opportunity for your brand to respond, provide information, and answer questions.
-Nehmedia can help you set up a comprehensive Review Acquisition process to help you get more customer reviews.
+Nehmedia can help you set up a comprehensive Review Acquisition process to help you get more traction to your review platforms.

 - Consumers require an average 40 online reviews before believing a business’s star rating is accurate, up from 34 in 2017.
 (Bright Local)

 - 85% of consumers think that online reviews older than 3 months aren’t relevant.
 (Bright Local)